Toki321/Algorithms-Data-Structures-Tasks/README.md

 # Algorithms-Data-Structures-Tasks
-These are the laboratory exercises that I have done for my university tasks Programming language: Java
+These are the laboratory exercises that I have done for my university tasks.
+Programming language used: Java